 The only settlement area in Southwest Middlesex that potentially qualifies as a 'Community Area' under the County of Middlesex Official Plan is the Village of Wardsville.
-In 2006, its population was recorded at 374 (Statistics Canada), a decline of its 2001 recorded population of 417.
+In 2006 2021, its population was recorded at 374 420 (Statistics Canada), an decline increase of its 2001 2016 recorded population of 417 382.
 While Wardsville currently serves a community function, like many small villages and hamlets removed from large population and employment centres in southwestern Ontario, it has witnessed a decline in terms of the goods and services it once offered.
 It nevertheless has the potential to accommodate future population growth.